-Using Mutt with Gmail
+Using Mutt with Gmail (POP3 over SSL)

 Mutt is not designed to suit everyone, including those without basic knowledge about the Mail Concept, or those unwilling to perform configuration. mutt is even not designed for the mass of "average users", although it works well for them, too.
 For those who prefer a client to "just work somehow" rather than give dedicated best performance, other mail programs are probably better suited.

 Perhaps you already feel the lure of the incredibly powerful Linux console applications?
 If so read on and please use the email link at the base of this page to let me know how you profited, or otherwise, from the information on this page.

 This is a fairly complex page that I believe would benefit from reading from top to bottom but I include some navigation here for those who would like to sample rather than consume: